 For the original shareholders their assigned earnings is $24,500 (70% of $35,000).
 For the original shareholders (owners) their investment is still $80,000 comprised of the original $60,000 investment plus retained earnings of $20,000 from the prior year.
 The return on investment is:

 Wow, this is less than the return on investment if debt is used to expand into the next county.
-So it would appear that borrowing money would benefit the existing owners over selling additional stock.
+It would appear that borrowing money would benefit the existing owners over selling additional stock.

 Or does it?